hoangvvo/benzene/benchmarks/README.md

 ## How to use

-Clone the repository and go to benchmarks folder and install the dependencies.
+Clone the repository, go to benchmarks folder, and install the dependencies.

 ```bash
 git clone https://github.com/hoangvvo/benzene.git